 And during Covet, when there’s only so many things that you could do when you’re sitting at home and when the world finally opens up, it doesn’t open up enough for you to go to any real cool place, like travel wise.
 All of a sudden all these other really interesting things open up right in front of you.
 And that’s when I had this kind of an eye opener.
 Wait, so the Sky Zone in our area is open and I have an eleven year old with his little buddies and they’re getting bored.
 Why don’t I take them and join in the fun?

-And that’s how I ended up in the trampoline park.
+And that’s how I ended up in the trampoline park for adults.
 And also with an added bonus, a Ninja Warrior obstacle course.
 Let me tell you, first of all, before I arrived there, I was sure that they’re going to be like, you can’t go in here.
 This is only for kids.
 But when I said that there’s one of those, they were probably as excited for me to get on that trampoline as I was, which is pretty fun.

-Okay, so I’ve never jumped on a trampoline.
+Okay, so I’ve never jumped on a trampoline for adults.
 I know that it could be a good exercise, but wow, what an invigorating thing to do.
 And I’m not even talking about the actual exercise of it.
 And yes, I was pretty winded after five minutes, but it just gave me this massive amazing adrenaline rush.
 I was just amazed how cool the adrenaline rush really was.